alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2017-10-04-merge-a-git-repository-and-its-history-into-a-subdirectory-of-a-second-git-repository.md

 > If any evaluation of returns a non-zero exit status, the whole operation will be aborted.

-I discovered the status variable by using set –x.
+I discovered the status variable by using set -x.

 Finally, the /tmp/filter.log gives me confidence that I know what has changed and what hasn’t changed, before I finally rewrite the original repo using git push origin --force.

 ## A better way?

 I have no doubt there is an easier way to do this, but at the moment, it’s a procedure that has worked for me.
 Do let me know if you know of that better way!